masasam/emacs-easy-jekyll/README.md

 ![easy-jekyll-pull-image1](image/easy-jekyll-pull-image1.png)

-The file is saved in 'easy-jekyll-image-dirctory' and generate image link.
+The file is saved in 'easy-jekyll-image-directory' and generate image link.

 ![easy-jekyll-pull-image2](image/easy-jekyll-pull-image2.png)